Real Estate Appraisals: A Primer

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-The inspection is where an appraisal begins
+The inspection is where an appraisal starts

-Following the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

-Cost Approach
+Replacement Cost

 • However, if the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.